-White chocolate seems to always divide people between those who love it and those who hate it.
-Moreover, the debate whether it really is chocolate has existed since it was first made in the 1930s.
+White chocolate seems to divide people between those who love it and those who hate it.
+Moreover, the debate about whether white chocolate is real chocolate has existed ever since it was first made in the 1930s.

 History of White Chocolate